 At the biennial Zhuhai Air Show, Chinese companies have displayed a variety of unmanned aerial vehicles that reflect substantial investments and research and development efforts.
 The surveillance and armed UAV systems include the Xianglong (Soaring Dragon) and Sky Saber systems.
-The 2019 DOD report on Chinese capabilities stated that China had tested a cargo drone, the AT-200, capable of carrying 1.5 tons of cargo.15 Chinese UAVs have been included in various military parades over the past several years, suggesting that they are being incorporated into Chinese forces, and the 2018 DOD report on Chinese capabilities stated that "China's development, production and deployment of domestically-developed reconnaissance and combat UAVs continues to expand."16
+The DOD's 2019 report on Chinese capabilities stated that China had "successfully tested the AT-200, which it claims is the 'world's first large cargo UAV," and further specified that "[t]his drone can carry up to 1.5 tons of cargo and... may be especially suited to provide logistic support to PLA forces in the South China Sea."18 Chinese UAVs have been included in various military parades over the past several years, suggesting that they are being incorporated into Chinese forces, and the DOD's 2021 report on Chinese capabilities states that "The PLAAF continues to modernize with the delivery of domestically built aircraft and a wide range of UAVs."19

 The PLAAF is also responsible for the Chinese homeland's strategic air defenses.
-Its array of surface-to-air missile batteries is one of the largest in the world and includes the Russian S-300 (SA-10B/SA-20) and its Chinese counterpart, the Hongqi-9 long-range SAM.
-In 2018, the Russians began to deliver the S-400 series of long-range SAMs to China.
-These mark a substantial improvement in PLAAF air defense capabilities, as the S-400 has both anti-aircraft and anti-missile capabilities.17 China has deployed these SAM systems in a dense, overlapping belt along its coast, protecting the nation's economic center of gravity.
+Its array of surface-to-air missile batteries is one of the world's largest and includes the Russian S-300 (SA-10B/SA-20) and its Chinese counterpart, the Hongqi-9 long-range SAM.
+The S-400 series of Russian longrange SAMs, delivery of which began in 2018, mark a substantial improvement in PLAAF air defense capabilities, as the S-400 has both anti-aircraft and anti-missile capabilities.20 China has deployed these SAM systems in a dense, overlapping belt along its coast, protecting the nation's economic center of gravity.
 Key industrial and military centers such as Beijing are also heavily defended by SAM systems.

 China's airborne forces are part of the PLAAF.
 The 15th Airborne Corps has been reorganized from three airborne divisions to six airborne brigades in addition to a special operations brigade, an aviation brigade, and a support brigade.
-The force has been incorporating indigenously developed airborne mechanized combat vehicles for the past decade, giving them more mobility and a better ability to engage armored forces.
+These forces have been incorporating indigenously developed airborne mechanized combat vehicles for the past decade, giving them more mobility and a better ability to engage armored forces.

 Nuclear Capability.
 Chinese nuclear forces are the responsibility of the PLA Rocket Forces (PLARF), one of the three new services created on December 31, 2015.
-China's nuclear ballistic missile forces include land-based missiles with a range of 13,000 kilometers that can reach the U.S. (CSS-4) and submarine-based missiles that can reach the U.S. when the submarine is deployed within missile range.
+China's nuclear ballistic missile forces include land-based missiles with a range of 13,000 kilometers that can reach the U.S. and CSS-4 and submarine-based missiles that can reach the U.S. when the submarine is deployed within missile range.